k-nuth/node-exe/README.md

   * Golang

 ... and networking APIs:
-  * bitprim-insight: A Bitprim implementation of the Insight-API
+  * insight: Our implementation of the Insight-API
   * JSON-RPC
-  * Libbitcoin BS-BX protocol

 ## Installation Requirements